 Now that P-Cards are so common, it’s good to know whether you’re getting all that you can out of them and that you’re taking steps to avoid future issues.
+Get details in this list of P-Card policy best practices:

 Most organizations take the time to teach employees the P-Card policies and procedures that come with using one.

-Take control.
-After all, control is a major benefit of implementing a P-Card program management.
+After all, control is a major benefit of implementing P-Card program management.
 Setting limits on cardholders in terms of monthly spend or on the kind of purchase they can make (by blocking particular merchant category codes) will also do some of the heavy lifting for you in terms of manually scanning for violations.
 Having a P-Card accounting process in place will assist when it comes time for the P-Card audit.

 The NAPCP has clear recommendations for controls in the NAPCP's Guide To Establishing and Managing A Program.
 Notable controls include: